Boost Inclusion: The Role of Corporate Neurodiversity Training & LMS Platforms

 The Next-Gen Digital Ecosystem

 The Learning Experience Platform (LXP) represents a shift toward a learner-centric, adaptive, and personalized model.
-This architecture is inherently better suited for neuroinclusion because it prioritizes the user experience and supports bottom-up learning.
+This architecture is inherently better suited for neuroinclusion because it prioritizes the user experience and supports bottom-up learning, which is why a careful evaluation of the best corporate LMS platforms should weigh accessibility and adaptive design alongside compliance features.

 The LXP Advantage for Neuroinclusion